 Article VIII ARBITRATION

-8.1 If a grievance is not settled under Article VI, such grievance shall, at the request of GAU or the Council, be referred to the American Arbitration Association in accordance with its rules then obtaining.
+8.1 If a grievance is not settled under Article VII, such grievance shall, at the request of GAU or the Council, be referred to the American Arbitration Association in accordance with its rules then obtaining.

 8.2 The decision of the arbitrator shall be final and binding upon the parties except where the decision would require an enactment of legislation, in which case it shall be binding only if the legislation is enacted.
 The expense of such arbitration shall be borne equally by the parties.